ibm-bluemix-mobile-services/bms-pushnotifications-serversdk-nodejs/README.md

 ## Summary

-BluemixPushNotifications is a Node.js SDK for sending push notifications via Bluemix Push Notifications services.
+BluemixPushNotifications is a Node.js SDK for sending push notifications through the IBM Bluemix Push Notifications service.

 ## Installation